osakechan/notoriousPID/README.md

 notorious-PID
 =============

-PID fermentation control for AVR platforms
+##PID fermentation control for AVR platforms

 notorious PID is an open source fermentation temperature control program for homebrew use.
 The code has been developed using the arduino IDE.

-List of physical components:
+#List of physical components:

-  Arduino MEGA 2560
+ -Arduino MEGA 2560
-  Adafruit data logging shield
+ -Adafruit data logging shield
-  20x4 character LCD
+ -20x4 character LCD
-  Adafruit 24-pulse rotary encoder with pushbutton SainSmart 2 channel relay board
+ -Adafruit 24-pulse rotary encoder with pushbutton -SainSmart 2 channel relay board
-  2x DS18B20 Dallas OneWire digital temperature sensor 3/8" stainless thermowell
+ -2x DS18B20 Dallas OneWire digital temperature sensor -3/8" stainless thermowell

-Control Overview:
+#Control Overview:

   A standard PID control algorithm outputs the air temperature necessary to maintain a desired fermentation setpoint.
 Controller output of the main PID cascades into two additional control algorithms for heating and cooling.
 Final control elements are the refrigerator compressor and resistive heating element.
 Temperature sensing is performed by the Dallas OneWire DS18B20.
 The sensor's on-board DAC performs a conversion with up to 12-bit resolution.
 Potentially limitless numbers of Dallas OneWire Sensors may be attached via a single digital input in on the AVR.